almahallawy/igt-gpu-tools/README.md

 Imported i915_drm.h uapi headers from airlied's drm-next branch.

 In some cases updating a single uapi file is needed as our history shows.
-So in this case, it should be done by:
+In this case, it should be done by:

     # From the kernel dir with a drm/drm-next commit checked out:
     $ make INSTALL_HDR_PATH=<dest-dir> headers_install